pytorch/examples/word_language_model/README.md

 By default, the training script uses the Wikitext-2 dataset, provided.
 The trained model can then be used by the generate script to generate new text.

-The recent updates support a Transformer model, which is composed of encoder and decoder with multihead attention layers.

 ```bash
 python main.py --cuda --epochs 6           # Train a LSTM on Wikitext-2 with CUDA
 python main.py --cuda --epochs 6 --tied    # Train a tied LSTM on Wikitext-2 with CUDA